G1ANT-Robot/G1ANT.Manual/g1ant-language/language-basics.md

 ## Workspace

-G1ANT.Robot program offers you powerful and convenient tools to help you master all aspects of programming in G1ANT.Language.
+G1ANT.Robot program offers you powerful and convenient tools to help you master all aspects of programming in G1ANT.Language to robotize and automate common and repetitive tasks.

 ### Suggestions and Tooltips